github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

    specify a ``--command`` option.
 Otherwise this overrides the normal extractor invocation, which will create an empty database.
-If you create databases for multiple languages and one of them is a compiled language, use the ``--no-run-unnecessary-builds`` option to skip the command for these languages.
+If you create databases for multiple languages and one of them is a compiled language, use the ``--no-run-unnecessary-builds`` option to skip the command for the languages that don't need to be compiled.

 JavaScript and TypeScript
 ~~~~~~~~~~~~~~~~~~~~~~~~~